Recap by Bill Taubman, WI Lions Mission Chair

 Wisconsin Missions is also teaming up with the ALERT program.
 Lions are willing to travel to help people who have experienced a disaster such as the recent hurricane in Texas.
-If you would like to become a volunteer, you can find a link for the sign up form below.
+If you would like to become a volunteer, get the sign up form here: ALERT application »

 It is time to get out information about our traditional/regular January meeting of Wisconsin Lions Missions.
 This letter is to tell you that this meeting will be neither traditional nor regular!
 There are changes.